evelinajim/evelinajim.github.io/README.md

 * [textblob](https://textblob.readthedocs.io/en/dev/) - sentimate analysis

 # Running the Program
-on a command line you reference the downloaded files by cding to the file location.
+On a command line you reference the downloaded files by cding to the file location.
 Then you will reference the file and write the @ without the @ sign in it.
 The program will then recieve 100 tweets and the trained module will filter the aggressive tweets into a new array.

 ```
 analysis.py twitterusername
 ```

+# Issues
+Currently the analysis.py is going through revision